Book Review – Prey by Graham Hurley #20BOS26 @HoZ_Books @Seasidepicture

 Every year I approach the challenge high on ambition and usually low on likelihood of success.
 I’m aiming for the full 20 books again but this year with a healthy dose of realism.
 Therefore the majority of books on my list are from my NetGalley shelf, prioritising those with publication dates between June and September that I should theoretically be reading during that period anyway.
 I’ve added a couple from my current Classics Club list, my book club’s June pick and a couple of nonfiction books.
 Finally the remaining books longlisted for this year’s Walter Scott Prize for Historical Fiction that I haven’t yet read.

-Being a stubborn old so-and-so, I like to stick to my original list and not take advantage of the option to swap books in and out.
-However, I do give myself more freedom to abandon books during the challenge if they’re not working for me.
+Being a stubborn old so-and-so, I like to stick to my original list and not take advantage of the option to swap books in and out – although that doesn’t mean I won’t, especially as I give myself more freedom to abandon books during the challenge if they’re not working for me.
 Links from the titles will take you to the book description on Goodreads.
 I’ll update them with links to my reviews when I’ve read them.

 4. Invitation from a Dictator by Rory Clements